Bombus hypnorum (Linnaeus, 1758)

 No data for Britain, but the species is known to be broadly polylectic.

 Nests in aerial cavities, often using old bird nests or nest boxes, but also small mammal nests as starters.
+The species is commonly associated with human activity and is regularly found nesting under eaves, behind soffit boards and in cavity walls.
+It also regularly nests low to the ground in compost bins.
 Løken (1973) notes that B. hypnorum has larger colonies than most Pyrobombus.
 Von Hagen (1994) suggests there may be up to 400 workers.

-Observations in Britain and elsewhere in Europe confirm that this species will visit a very wide range of flowers.
+Observations in Britain and elsewhere in Europe confirm that this species is broadly polylectic and will visit a very wide range of flowers from many plant families.

 No parasites are recorded for this species in Britain, but elsewhere within the wider range of B. hypnorum, the non-British B. norvegicus is a social parasite.